-Mr. Cheung Hok Fung, Alexander (Chairman)

-Mr. Wee Sung Leng

-Mr. Hu Hou Zhi
+Mr. Cheung Hok Fung, Alexander (Chairman) Mr. Wee Sung Leng Mr. Hu Hou Zhi Mdm.
+Lee Kia Jong Elaine (Mrs. Elaine Lim) with effect from 1 January 2022

 In accordance with Provision 10.2 of the Code, the members of the AC have recent and relevant account or related financial management expertise or experience.
 In accordance with Provision 10.3 of the Code, the AC does not comprise former partners or directors of the company's existing auditing firms, RSM Hong Kong and RSM Chio Lim LLP.